visionai-group/visionai-group/_pages/home.md

 </div>

-VisionAI group at CSIR-CEERI consists of a dynamic and forward-thinking team dedicated to pushing the boundaries of computational imaging and artificial intelligence.
-With a keen focus on advancing cutting-edge technologies, our research spans a wide spectrum of interests.
 From pioneering lensless imaging techniques to tackling complex challenges like face anti-spoofing, fall detection using neuromorphic sensors, human eye-gaze prediction with neuromorphic sensors, and video action recognition, we continuously strive to explore innovative solutions to real-world problems.
 Additionally, our expertise extends to areas such as facial expression recognition, encompassing a holistic approach to computer vision and machine learning.
 Our team's unwavering commitment to excellence and innovation makes us a hub for groundbreaking research and technology development in these multifaceted domains.

  **We are looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**